timlabs/uscode/United States Code/TITLE 25-INDIANS/CHAPTER 46-INDIAN SELF-DETERMINATION AND EDUCATION ASSISTANCE/SUBCHAPTER I-INDIAN SELF-DETERMINATION.md

 * #### (2) Treatment of records
   * Patient records that are deemed to be Federal records under those provisions of title 44 that are commonly referred to as the "Federal Records Act of 1950" pursuant to this subsection shall not be considered Federal records for the purposes of chapter 5 of title 5.

+#### (p) Interpretation by Secretary
+* Except as otherwise provided by law, the Secretary shall interpret all Federal laws (including regulations) and Executive orders in a manner that facilitates, to the maximum extent practicable—

+  * (1) the inclusion in self-determination contracts and funding agreements of—

+    * (A) applicable programs, services, functions, and activities (or portions thereof); and

+    * (B) funds associated with those programs, services, functions, and activities;

+  * (2) the implementation of self-determination contracts and funding agreements; and

+  * (3) the achievement of Tribal health objectives.

+#### (q) Technical assistance for internal controls
+* (1) TECHNICAL ASSISTANCE FOR INTERNAL CONTROLS.—&nbsp;In considering proposals for, amendments to, or in the course of, a contract under this subchapter and compacts under subchapters IV and V of this chapter, if the Secretary determines that the Indian Tribe lacks adequate internal controls necessary to manage the contracted program or programs, the Secretary shall, as soon as practicable, provide the necessary technical assistance to assist the Indian Tribe in developing adequate internal controls.
+As part of that technical assistance, the Secretary and the Tribe shall develop a plan for assessing the subsequent effectiveness of such technical assistance.
+The inability of the Secretary to provide technical assistance or lack of a plan under this subsection shall not result in the reassumption of an existing agreement, contract, or compact, or declination or rejection of a new agreement, contract, or compact.

+* (2) The Secretary shall prepare a report to be included in the information required for the reports under sections 5372(b)(2)(A) and 5394(b)(2)(A) of this title.
+The Secretary shall include in this report, in the aggregate, a description of the internal controls that were inadequate, the technical assistance provided, and a description of Secretarial actions taken to address any remaining inadequate internal controls after the provision of technical assistance and implementation of the plan required by paragraph (1).

 ### §5325.
 Contract funding and indirect costs
 #### (a) Amount of funds provided
 * (1) The amount of funds provided under the terms of self-determination contracts entered into pursuant to this chapter shall not be less than the appropriate Secretary would have otherwise provided for the operation of the programs or portions thereof for the period covered by the contract, without regard to any organizational level within the Department of the Interior or the Department of Health and Human Services, as appropriate, at which the program, function, service, or activity or portion thereof, including supportive administrative functions that are otherwise contractable, is operated.